xrcyz/xrcyz.github.io/_posts/2022-04-24-neural-cellular-automata-writeup.md

 ## Conway's Game of Life

 I picked the update rule for Conway's Game of Life because it was the simplest interesting program I could think of.
 If a cell is active and has 2 or 3 neighbors, it stays active.
 If an inactive cell has exactly 3 neighbors, then it activates.
 All other cells become inactive.
-From these simple rules we get the vast panoply of patterns so far discovered.
+From these simple rules we get the vast catalogue of patterns so far discovered.

 ```js
 if(self == 1 && neighbors == (2|3)) return 1;